 Although Juvenile Court Lawrenceville GA cases cover a range of different types of scenarios and legal infractions, they generally fall into three categories.

 - Minor Delinquency Cases: These are actions that would be criminally prosecuted if an adult committed them.

 - Dependency Cases: These cases involve minors who are abused or neglected by their parent(s) or guardian(s).
 The courts determine whether to remove the child from home.

 - Status Offense: These are infractions specific to the juvenile code that, if committed by an adult, would not be illegal.
 They include engaging in personally dangerous or harmful behavior, incorrigibility, truancy, and running away.

 The primary purpose of the Gwinnett County Juvenile Court, Georgia, is to help minors safely reach adulthood without hurting themselves or others.

 Gwinnett Juvenile Court Lawyer

 When sentencing a delinquent minor in Gwinnett County Court, probation is just one within a broad range of options the judge has.
 Other penalties or consequences include:

 - Traditional juvenile detention facility or work camp

-Consult a Juvenile Court Gwinnett GA attorney to understand how the particular jurisdiction’s laws will pertain to the case.
-A lawyer experienced in juvenile law will be able to explain the process, outline the options, and provide skilled representation.
+Consult a Gwinnett county Juvenile Court attorney to understand how the particular jurisdiction’s laws will pertain to the case.
+A lawyer experienced in juvenile law will be able to explain the process, outline the options, and provide skilled representation in court.
 Contact Philip Kim Law, P.C., for a sympathetic and professional approach to what is obviously a stressful and trying experience.